SeanHeXiaozheng/seanhexiaozheng.github.io/_pages/Services.md

 - **Frontiers in Future Transportation**

 ## Special Issue Editor
+- **Transportation Research Part B**, on "Methodological Advances for Connected and Autonomous Transportation
+Systems: Revolutionizing Operation, Management, and Planning"
 - **Automotive Innovation**, on "Feature Topic on Intelligent Transportation Systems"
 - **Multimodal Transportation**, on "Advances in Connected and Autonomous Transportation: Revolutionizing Operation, Management, and Planning"
 - **Transportation Research Part D**, on "Advances in Alternative Fuel Vehicles"